-Our modelled daily estimates of the percentage testing positive for COVID-19 by single year of age over time for all four UK countries, 31 October to 11 December 2021 can be found in our accompanying dataset.
-These estimates are produced using a different method to the grouped age analysis for England presented previously and are therefore not comparable.
+Our modelled daily estimates of the percentage testing positive for COVID-19 by single year of age over time for all four UK countries, 5 November to 16 December 2021 can be found in our accompanying dataset.
+These estimates are produced using a different method to the grouped age analysis for England and are therefore not comparable.
 Caution should be taken in over-interpreting small movements in positivity day to day.